-Setting up a budget isn’t hard!
-Check out the tips below so you can pay for all your essentials and still have enough money to have fun.
+Setting up a budget doesn’t have to be hard!
+Creating a clear plan for your income and expenses means you can pay for all your essentials and still have enough money to have fun.

 Consider all the money that you have to cover your expenses.

 - Do you have a job?